hittnikash/BrewMaster/README.md

 <b>(JS Feature: Regex)</b> I used regular expressions on my contact form to validate user input on my contact form, and in my ABV calculator.

 <b>Project Testing</b>
-My project was tested on mac and windows, and runs on Google Chrome, .............<br>
+My project was tested on mac & windows, and runs on Google Chrome, Safari, FireFox.<br>